handdl/btcnn/README.md

 tree_std = std([1.0, 1.0, 1.0, -1.0, 1.0, -1.0, 1.0, 1.,0 0., 0.])  # 0.9682458365518543
 ```

-## Instance Normalisation (best)
-Aggregation is performed independently for each tree and each channel.
+**Instance Normalisation.** Aggregation is performed independently for each tree and each channel.

 ```python3
                 [1.0,1.0]
                  /     \